openstack-archive/novajoin/README.md

 The OpenStack Newton release added a new type of metadata to the nova metadata service: dynamic metadata.
-This is metadata generated on-the-fly and not stored within nova (perhaps for security reasons).
+This is metadata generated on-the-fly and not stored within nova (for example for security reasons).

 For the case of enrolling a client into IPA using a One-Time Password (OTP) the password needs to be generated when the IPA host created and then